 - If you're getting a black and white picture from a device you've connected to your TV, you might have your video cables connected to the wrong jacks.
 A yellow Video cable connects to the yellow VIDEO input jack on the side of your TV; three yellow video cables or bundled component video cables (red, blue, and green) connect to the COMPONENT INPUT jacks on the back of your TV. - If you're getting no picture from a device you've connected to your TV, you might have your video cable connected to the MONITOR OUT jacks on the back of your TV.
 These jacks are used to connect recording devices.
 A yellow Video cable connects to the yellow VIDEO input jack on the side of your TV. - Check antenna connections.
 Make sure all of the cables are firmly connected to the jacks. - Try adjusting sharpness function to improve weak signals.
-Go to page 29 for more instructions.
+Go to page 37 for more instructions.

-No sound, picture okay
+Sound poor, picture okay

 - Maybe the sound is muted.
-Try pressing the volume up button to restore sound. - If using S-Video or Y, PB, PR, remember to also connect the device's left and right audio output jacks to the TV's L and R Audio Input jacks. - The sound settings may not be set correctly.
-Go to page 26 for more information. - The internal speakers might be turned off.
-Go to page 27 for more information.
+Try pressing the volume up button to restore sound. - If using S-Video or Y, PB, PR, remember to also connect the device's left and right audio output jacks to the TV's L and R Audio Input jacks. - The sound settings can be adjusted and may not be adjusted correctly.
+Go to page 34 for more information. - The internal speakers might be turned off.
+Go to page 36 for more information. - The speaker wire might be inserted too far into the terminal hole.
+Make sure only the exposed wire is inserted into the hole, not the plastic part of the conductor. - If there is no bass sound or the bass sounds poor, it could be because the speaker wires aren't connected correctly.
+Make sure the wire connected to the red terminal on the speaker is connected to the red terminal on the TV, and black matches to black.
+Go to page 7 for more information.